-These form a group of ultra accelerators with higher processing safety than dithio carbamates.
-Most important accelerators of this group are Tetra methylene thiuram disulphide (TMTD) and Tetra methylene thiuram monosulphide(TMTM).
-When used as primary accelerators in normal sulphur vulcanization, they impart to the vulcanizates relatively high modulus, good mechanical properties and aging properties.
+These form a group of ultra accelerators with higher processir safety than dithio carbamates.
+Most important accelerators of this group^a Tetra methylene thiuram disulphide (TMTD) and Tetra methylene thiu^{ra} monosulphide(TMTM).
+When used as primary accelerators in nor^m sulphur vulcanization, they impart to the vulcanizates relatively his modulus, good mechanical properties and aging properties.
 Dosage is 0.5 pphr.
 The onset of vulcanization of compounds containing thiuram accelerators can be retarded with small amount of MBTS and the rate can be increased by adding small amount of basic accelerators such as di phenyl guanidine's (DPG.)